Book your flu shot now!

 As people get vaccinated, there is less of a chance that the flu virus can multiply and circulate.
 If you don’t get the flu, you can’t directly spread it to others around you.

 The flu vaccine does not give you the flu.
-Flu shots are made with either inactivated virus or no flu virus at all, so are not infectious.
+Flu shots are made with either inactivated virus or no flu virus at all, so they are not infectious.
 The nasal spray flu vaccine is made with attenuated (weakened) live flu virus.
 Both flu shot and nasal spray vaccines boost your immune response against exposure to flu viruses, but do not cause flu illness itself.

 Side effect from the flu vaccine are minor.
 The most comon side effect is minor soreness at the injection site.

-Everyone 6 months of age or older should revceive an annual flu vaccination.
+Everyone 6 months of age or older should receive an annual flu vaccination.
 Vaccination to prevent the flu is especially important for people at higher risk of complications if they do happen to get the flu.
 This includes people over 65 years of age, children under 5 years old, pregnant women, residents of long-term care facilities, and people with weakened immune systems or medical conditions, such as asthma, COPD, heart disease, kidney disease, liver disease, neurological conditions and endocrine diseases, such as diabetes.
 As well, if you care for or live with people at risk from flu complications, you should also get vaccinated to protect those around you.

 Those who should not get a flu vaccination include people who have had an anaphylactic reaction to previous immunizations, people with an anaphylactic hypersentisivity reaction to eggs, children under 6 months old and anyone with a fever at the time of vaccine administration.